prisma/prisma1/content/04-Reference/02-Database/03-Migrations.md

 }
 ```

-After the successful rename operation, we obtain this new schema file:
+After the successful rename operation, we obtain this new type definition file:

 ```graphql
 type User implements Node {